open-webui/docs/docs/research.md

 ---
 sidebar_position: 7
-title: "🧑‍🔬 Research Tools"
+title: "🧑‍🔬 Open WebUI for Research"
 ---

-# 🧑‍🔬 Research Tools
+# 🧑‍🔬 Open WebUI for Research

 ## Interested in Using Open WebUI for Research?